Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Introduction

 \section{Introduction}

-Autonomous driving systems that rely on multi-sensor fusion and scene perception are key to achieving future L4 and L5-level vehicular automation \cite{ramp, 10008067, mimosar, sihao2023deformable, 9319548}.
-However, image understanding in sophisticated environments such as city roads with dense multi-purpose traffic, remains a significant current bottleneck.
-In these scenarios which contain both moving and static objects/backgrounds, the removal of static objects is a well-known approach to enhance moving target indication (MTI) \cite{xu2014space, melvin2004stap, ward1998space, melvin1997improving}.
+Autonomous driving systems that rely on multi-sensor fusion and scene perception are key to achieving future L4 and L5 vehicular automation \cite{ramp, 10008067, mimosar, sihao2023deformable, 9319548, xiangyu2022deformable}.
+However, image understanding in complex environments, such as city roads with dense and varied traffic, remains a significant challenge.
+In these scenarios, which involve both moving and static objects, removing static elements is a common method to enhance moving target indication (MTI) \cite{melvin2004stap}.